 Pressing Easily recalled immediately sends the card to the Exponential Phase with an initial interval of Easy Interval on Exiting Learning/Relearning Mode.

 The Exponential Phase is the main study phase where cards spend most of their lives.
-Intervals in this phase increase exponentially (by multiplying the previous interval by some number at each review).
-The number multiplied by is called the Interval Factor, and it's calculated for each card every time you review it.
+Intervals in this phase increase exponentially (by multiplying the previous interval by some number).
+The number multiplied by is called the Interval Factor, and it's calculated for each card every time you practice it.

-The ease and Interval Factor are calculated at each review in the Exponential Phase as follows:
+The ease and Interval Factor are calculated in the Exponential Phase as follows:

 Pressing Forgot uses an Interval Factor of Lapse Interval Multiplier (this is less than 1, since the card's interval should decrease when you forget it; it's 0.1 by default) and decreases the ease by 20 percentage points.
 In addition, the card is sent to the Relearning Phase (described later).